mshded/SMILES-HALLUCINATION-DETECTION/SOLUTION.md

 The final-layer last-token representation alone may miss useful information distributed across the response sequence and intermediate layers.

-Mean pooling over the last 32 tokens adds local response-level context, while representations from layers `-4` and `-8` provide additional intermediate-level signals.
+Mean pooling over the last 32 tokens adds local response level context, while representations from layers `-4` and `-8` provide additional intermediate level signals.

 At the same time, I avoided using too many layers because larger feature vectors caused stronger overfitting on the small labelled dataset.